Chordoma

 At PNI, we have one of the world’s largest experiences with endonasal surgery for clival chordomas including patients who have had prior surgery and radiation.
 By incorporating cutting edge technology and instrumentation with proven surgical experience, our highly collaborative team provides safe, less invasive and effective chordoma surgery.

 Given that many chordomas can be resistant to both surgery and radiosurgery, tumor genomic profiling is routinely performed in our chordoma patients to find alternative targeted therapies.
-We also have a new clinical trial open with pemetrexed (Alimpta) for patients with chordoma which we can offer for some patients.
+We also have a protocol with pemetrexed (Alimpta) for patients with chordoma which we can offer for some patients.

 Chordoma Overview